(Courtesy of Carmen Trimarchi)

 The Campbell and crew had the distinct honor of being one of the first ships to arrive in Tokyo Bay for the signing of the Japanese surrender.
 This is what Carmen remembers about that historic time in September-October 1945.

 “As we entered Tokyo Bay, on September 1, 1945, all was quiet aboard the Campbell.
-Along the banks, there was no sign of life.
+Along the banks — spooky, there was no sign of life.
 It was weird, I don’t know what we expected.
 We anchored about 300 yards from the Missouri.
 The following morning, we watched as a motorboat brought the Japanese dignitaries to the Missouri for the signing of the surrender.
 A short while later, they returned to their boat, and the great war was over.
-We did not celebrate then — we had done that while in Manila Bay, along with half the fleet that was massed for the planned, but never implemented, invasion of Japan.
+We didn’t celebrate then — we had already done that while in Manila Bay.
+The Campbell and half the fleet that was massed for the planned, but never implemented, invasion of Japan.
 It was a wild scene with guns being fired, flares being shot off, and a lot of hugging, much like the 4th of July, only two months later and miles from home.